inteliclinic/neuroon-signal-binary-parser/README.md

    - metadata  - to be read as a file containing information about absolute time of recording start.

-## Special fix

-Eventually streams should be recorded as raw original bytes.
-But iOS app for Neuroon LD research saves their textual representation at the moment of writing this.
-This branch's contains parser that takes it into consideration and parses textual representation of textual data.
-If you are sure that this isn't correct behaviour try master branch.

 ## Contributing

 If think you can improve the way the parser works feel free to discuss it with authors or create a merge request.